 We were very happy to get back out on the streets in Edinburgh after so long away.
 We had a fine day near the farmer’s market beneath the Castle.
-We attached our banners and posters to the railings and stood socially distanced, showing our flag to many passers-by.
+With our banners and posters tied to the railings and staying socially distanced, showing our flag to many passers-by.

 We had leaflets available but rather than approach people we kept the leaflets a transparent bag also hung on the railings.